Skip to main content

 Climate And Weather

 The park experiences a humid subtropical climate with warm, humid summers and mild winters.
-Temperatures average 25°C in January and 10°C in July.
+Temperatures average approximately 25°C in January and 10°C in July.
 Annual rainfall is approximately 1,000–1,100 mm, distributed relatively evenly through the year.
-Flooding is the dominant ecological force, driven by upstream rainfall in the Paraná watershed (spanning Brazil, Bolivia, and Paraguay).
-Major floods can raise river levels by 5–7 meters, inundating virtually the entire park for weeks to months.
-The Paraná's flood cycle is also influenced by the El Niño-Southern Oscillation.
+Flooding is the dominant ecological force, driven by upstream rainfall in the Parana watershed spanning Brazil, Bolivia, and Paraguay.
+Major floods can raise river levels significantly, inundating virtually the entire park for weeks to months.
+The Parana's flood cycle is also influenced by the El Nino-Southern Oscillation, with wetter La Nina years sometimes producing exceptional flood events.

 Human History

-The Chaná and Guaraní peoples inhabited the Paraná delta region before European contact, fishing its productive waters and utilizing the floodplain forests.
+The Chana and Guarani peoples inhabited the Parana delta region before European contact, fishing its productive waters and utilising the floodplain forests.
 The city of Diamante, adjacent to the park, was founded by European settlers in the 19th century.
-The Entre Ríos delta region became an important agricultural and ranching area, with small-scale farming on the higher river islands (islas).
+The Entre Rios delta region became an important agricultural and ranching area, with small-scale farming on the higher river islands (islas).
 The park area was historically used for timber extraction and cattle grazing before conservation designations began limiting these activities.

 Park History

-Predelta National Park was created in 1992 by Argentine law 24,061 to protect the upper Paraná delta ecosystem.
-The park's establishment was part of a broader recognition of the ecological importance of the Paraná River corridor, which is one of the longest rivers in South America and supports extraordinary biodiversity.
-Management challenges have included controlling invasive species and maintaining relationships with local fishing and farming communities who use the delta's resources.
-The park's small size is a recognized limitation for large mammal conservation.
+Predelta National Park was created on 13 January 1992 by Argentine Law 24,063 to protect the upper Parana delta ecosystem.
+[1] The park's establishment was part of a broader recognition of the ecological importance of the Parana River corridor—one of the longest rivers in South America, supporting extraordinary biodiversity across Brazil, Bolivia, Paraguay, and Argentina.
+The park holds Ramsar designation as a Wetland of International Importance.
+[2] Management challenges have included controlling invasive species and maintaining relationships with local fishing and farming communities who use the delta's resources.
+The park's small size is a recognised limitation for large mammal conservation.

 Major Trails And Attractions